 Don’t Be a Snob, It’s Still a Dream

-My own snob syndrome consisted of trying to shove different books that helped me down everyone’s throat believing they’d wake them up, as well as preaching awakening to anyone who was willing, or unwilling to listen as if I was on the crusade.
+My own snob syndrome consisted of trying to convince everyone to read the same books that helped with my awakening, as well as preaching spirituality to anyone who was willing, or unwilling to listen as if I was on the crusade.
 I’ve also witnessed awakening individuals obsessively going after the feeling of “being in 5-D” and calling everyone else out on their misalignment, or bypassing working through emotions they believe to be low frequency by using the concept of love and oneness as an excuse to not feel.

 Set Your Boundaries and Stay Empowered